keewenaw/dvwa-guide-2019/high/README.md

 # README for DVWA, "High" Security Setting
 <i>If you haven't already, please review my terms and conditions <a href=https://github.com/keewenaw/dvwa-guide-2019/blob/master/README.md target="_blank">here</a>.</i>
 <br><br>
-This folder is for the "medium mode" challenges, where the app's Security Level is set to "high".
+This folder is for the "hard mode" challenges, where the app's Security Level is set to "high".
 This means that there are more rigorous security measures in place, but all challenges should still have a way to exploit them.
 You can set this in <b>/dvwa/security.php</b>.
 <br><br>
 My details are as follows:
 <ol type="1">